A complete guide to Zendesk automation settings: What you need to know

 • Adding a "billing_inquiry" tag to any ticket that comes from your billing contact form.

 Triggers are your go-to for anything that needs to happen in real-time.
-They’re the foundation of a responsive support system, making sure nothing slips through the cracks in those first critical moments.
+They’re the foundation of a responsive support system, making sure everything is handled correctly in those first critical moments.

 Automations: Scheduled assistants